 heavy support weapon suitable for destroying enemy strongpoints was

-needed, and also one that could fire a HEAT round with substantially
+needed, and also one that could fire a High Explosive Anti-Tank (HEAT) round with substantially

 increased armor penetration as well.

-the Carl Gustav recoilless rifle was favored for this mission, but a
+the Carl Gustaf recoilless rifle was favored for this mission, but a

 significant drawback was noted; ammunition had to be issued inside